johnodonnell123/johnodonnell123.github.io/pages/page_EDA.md

 <img src="/images/EDA/rate cum.PNG?raw=true" width="75%" height="75%">

 ## Water / Oil Ratio Plot
 Wells that produce less water are more favorable from an economic standpoint, as the water is costly to dispose of.
-Here we take a random sample of 1500 wells, bin them into groups defined by their Vintage, then average their production streams every month (30.4 days) to create a new stream.
+Here we take a random sample of 1500 wells, bin them into groups defined by their vintage, then average their production streams every month (30.4 days) to create a new stream.
 As you can see, over time operators have been producing more and more water!

 We also limit our production DataFrame to remove WOR's that aren't reasonable.